 The firm’s difficulty making successful trades demonstrates the challenge commodity traders have faced as the European sovereign debt crisis, concerns about economic growth in China and debates over government spending in the U.S. roiled markets.

 Some of the biggest commodity hedge funds closed last year.
-BlueGold Capital Management LLP, the $1 billion energy fund co- founded by Pierre Andurand, liquidated after losing 34 percent in 2011 and Fortress Investment Group LLC (FIG) shut a $500 million commodities fund after it lost almost 13 percent in four months.
+BlueGold Capital Management LLP, the $1 billion energy fund co- founded by Pierre Andurand, liquidated after losing 34 percent in 2011 and Fortress Investment Group LLC (FIG:US) shut a $500 million commodities fund after it lost almost 13 percent in four months.

 Levett, 42, left Louis Bacon’s Moore in 2007 to start Clive.
 He stopped taking money from investors two years later after assets climbed to almost $4 billion.